Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/_index.md

 You will be guided through this procedure using Axway Central CLI.
 See [Deploy your agent with Axway CLI](/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli/).

-## Connect Axway API Manager to Amplify manually

-The following demonstrates how to connect an Axway API-Gateway V7 to Amplify without using the Axway CLI.

-{{< youtube kugRyYVw5nI >}}

 ## Role-based documentation

 Some of the content in the Connect API Manager documentation is of interest to a wide range of development and administrator professions.
 The following topics are organized by professional role and common task scenarios: